 VOICES was one of the first DV organizations in Illinois to become part of the Virtual Legal Clinic.
 In the Virtual Legal Clinic, survivors of domestic violence are provided one hour of free legal consultation using Skype technology.
 The pro bono attorney, who is trained in working with victims of domestic abuse, does not represent the individual but will answer questions about a wide range of issues including but not limited to: divorce, child custody, marital property and maintenance, employment, finance, debt, credit, immigration and visa and legal rights.

-A support group is available for adult victims and survivors of domestic violence.
+A support group is available for adult and child victims and survivors of domestic violence.
 The goal of the group is to promote personal growth, increase self-esteem, understand abuse and the cycle of violence, learn techniques to create safety and positive change, find local resources, meet new friends and gain support through others.
-Group participation is offered on a drop-in basis once an initial appointment with our Family Advocate has been completed.

 IF YOU ARE IN IMMEDIATE DANGER, CALL 911

 Safety Planning is the most important service provided by VOICES.
 If you are experiencing abuse or in an unhealthy marital, family or dating relationship, a safety plan is the best thing you can do for yourself and/or your children whether you decide to end the relationship or stay.
 A Safety Plan is a personalized and practical plan and helps prepare you for many different situations.